National Security Agency

-In the early 1990s, the NSA developed the so-called Clipper Chip.
+In the early 1990s, the NSA made an attempt to control the availability of

-It was intended for the implementation in secure voice equipment, such as
+that was intended for the implementation in secure voice equipment

-crypto phones, and required users to give their cryptographic keys in escrow
+and required users to give the cryptographic keys in escrow

-to the government.
-This would allow law enforcement agencies to decrypt any
+This would allow law enforcement agencies to decrypt any traffic for

 Any links shown in red are currently unavailable.